Out-Law Guide | 22 Sep 2022 | 10:32 am | 10 min. read

-If the employer prevents the contractor from completing on time then, unless the contract expresses a contrary intention, the employer cannot claim liquidated damages.
+First, if the employer prevents the contractor from completing on time, then, unless the contract expresses a contrary intention, the employer cannot claim liquidated damages.
 The extension of time machinery in construction contracts is designed to overcome this 'prevention principle', by permitting the employer to extend the time for completion in respect of delays caused by its "acts of prevention".

 The approach in the Malmaison case avoids this problem in cases of concurrent delay in the sense that the contractor is entitled to time, but not money.
 Apportionment, by its nature, defies the 'logic' of the obverse problem by allowing both claims to succeed, at least in part.